astralarya/kismet-py/README.md

 # Kismet
-A JIT compiled dice roll parser that uses LLVM.
+A dice roll parser with an optional personality module.
-Comes with an optional personality module.
+Comes with a Jupyter kernel.

 ## Installation
 ### Jupyter